 Guelph Lake sports fields fall within the jurisdiction of Wellington County Ontario Provincial Police.
-If special duty officers are required, please contact Gary Barnhardt or Marilyn Koch at 519-343-5770 extension 2.
+If special duty officers are required-block, please contact Gary Barnhardt or Marilyn Koch at 519-343-5770 extension 2.

 If you require a Wellington County OPP Officer for a non-emergency issue or concern, please contact 1-888-310-1122.